MAAP-Project/maap-documentation/docs/source/technical_tutorials/user_data/stac_metadata.md

 - `sci:doi`: **Required if available**.
 The DOI of the collection should be provided using the [Scientific Citation Extension Specification](https://github.com/stac-extensions/scientific/tree/main).
   - For more information and resources about DOIs, see [Open Sourcing Code](../../science/oss_documentation/doi_and_licensing.ipynb).
 - `description`: **Required** A detailed description or abstract for the dataset.
 The description should be useful to the science community, but also approachable for a first time user of the data.
 It is recommended to include information such as what platforms/instruments were/are used to collect the data, the parameters that are provided, the spatial and temporal coverage, and the purpose and/or intended use of the data.
 - `providers`: **Required**.
 The name of the organization(s) responsible for originating, processing, archiving, and/or distributing the dataset.
+Multiple roles can belong to the same organization.
+  - Producer: the organization responsible for producing the data.
+    - Example: if a MAAP team collects or generates the data, add the "producer" role to the "MAAP" provider.
+  - Processor: the organization responsible for processing the data.
+    - Example: if a MAAP team processes the data (e.g., re-grids or re-projects the data to create a higher level product), add the "processor" role to the "MAAP" provider.
+  - Host: The organization responsible for storing or archiving the data.
+    - Example: if data are hosted in a MAAP bucket, add the "host" role to the "MAAP" provider.
+    - Example: if data are hosted in the NASA CMR, the "host" role would be added to the respective NASA DAAC.
 - `keywords`: **Required**.
 Keyword(s) that describe the parameters provided in the data.
   - This is a GCMD-controlled field: [Science Keywords CSV file](https://gcmd.earthdata.nasa.gov/kms/concepts/concept_scheme/sciencekeywords/?format=csv).
 - `links`: **Required**.
 Resources related to a collection.
 This should include a link to access the data.
 Other links to consider adding: user's guide, a dataset landing page, ATBD, read-me, the project home page, relevant online data tools, etc.